bjornregnell/kojo-scala-challenges/README.md

 ### What is this repository for? ###

-* Write books using Scala case classes and generate latex and html
+* Write books using Scala case classes and generate latex and TODO: html
-* Version 0.1

 ### How do I get set up? ###